 |Number of templates||190+||190+|

-HostGator is a popular web host, and its Gator Website Builder uses a drag-and-drop interface to help generate simple sites.
-You can easily combine columns, text boxes, images, videos and other simple elements to create mobile-friendly websites.
+HostGator is a popular web host, and its Gator Website Builder uses a drag-and-drop interface to generate simple, mobile-friendly sites.
+You can easily combine columns, text boxes, images, videos, and other simple elements.

-There are more than 200 templates to choose from, with each one completely customizable and allowing for endless personalization.
-There’s a built-in library of stock photographs included too, as well as a series of video tutorials if you need a step-by-step guide.
-It offers three plans, namely Express Start, Express Site, and Express Store, ranging from $3.84 to $9.22 a month.
+There are more than 200 templates, with each one completely customizable and allowing for endless personalization.
+There’s a built-in library of stock photos included, plus a series of video tutorials if you need a step-by-step guide.
+It offers three plans, Express Start, Express Site, and Express Store, ranging from $3.84 to $9.22 a month.

-Premium customer support via phone and chat comes with hosting plans, while free analytics are also available, which will be particularly useful for smaller businesses.
+Premium customer support via phone and chat comes with hosting plans, while free analytics are available, which will be particularly useful for smaller businesses.
 Advanced users, conversely, may find the lack of specialized tools irritating.
-There are no dedicated email marketing tools, while blogging tools are relatively basic.
+There are no dedicated email marketing tools, while blogging is relatively basic.